Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

             1: The device is available
 ```

-This routine is a simplified version of [the "Get device status" query](TODO: link).
-The difference is that it only returns either "not available" or "available", without any medium change information (and thus the driver doesn't need to keep tracking of calls to the routine).
-As in the "Get device status" query, returning `RESULT_NOT_IMPLEMENTED` is equivalent to returning `RESULT_OK` plus B=1, and one of these two should always returned for fixed devices.
+This routine is a simplified version of _[4.6.3.
+Device query 3: Get device status](#463-device-query-3-get-device-status)_.
+The difference is that it only returns either "not available" or "available", without any medium change information (and thus the driver doesn't need to keep track of calls to the routine).
+As in the "Get device status" query, returning `RESULT_NOT_IMPLEMENTED` is equivalent to returning `RESULT_OK` plus B=1, and one of these two should always be returned for fixed devices.

-The invocation of this routine **must not** interfer with the status tracking for the "Get device status" query.
+The invocation of this routine **must not** interfere with the status tracking for the "Get device status" query.
 For example, if a removable device is changed, and this query is invoked one or multiple times, the first invocation of "Get device status" after that must still report that the medium has changed.

 #### 4.6.5.
 Device query 5: Get format choices for a floppy disk device